-You must open and/or contribute to a SEP IRA before you file your tax return.
+You can open and/or contribute to a SEP IRA before you file your tax return.

 - If you file an extension, you gain even more time to open and fund the account, provided that this occurs before the due date of your tax return.
-For example, for a 2019 SEP contribution, you would have potentially until October 15, 2020 (which is the deadline for all extensions) to open and contribute to your SEP account.
+For example, for a 2022 SEP IRA contribution, you have until October 15, 2023 (which is the deadline for all extensions) to open and contribute to your SEP account.

-- Employer profit-sharing matches are due by the date you file your return, which includes any extensions.
+- All contributions (both employee salary deferral and employer profit-sharing matches) must be made by the date you file your return, which includes any extensions.

 - If your plan involves a profit-sharing match, you as the employer, can contribute up to 25 percent of your compensation or 25 percent of your income if you’re self-employed.

 - Your total salary deferral plus profit sharing match caps out at $61,000, or $67,500 if you’ve reached the age of 50 or older.

 - Contributions to your solo 401(k) can be made as tax-deferred or post-tax (Roth contributions).

 You can make contributions to these accounts through April 18, 2023, to count for 2022.

 - Health savings accounts have an individual annual contribution limit of $3,650 ($7,300 for families) with a $1,000 catch-up contribution allowed if you’re over 55.

 - Education savings accounts allow $2,000 maximum contributions per year, per beneficiary.